tomjp90/web-scraping-challenge/README.md

 * Use splinter to navigate the site and find the image url for the current Featured Mars Image and assign the url string to a variable called `featured_image_url`.

-* Make sure to find the image url to the full size `.jpg` image.
+* Find the image url to the full size `.jpg` image.

 ### Mars Facts